About The Teacher

 Yoga Found Me When I Was 9 Years Old

-I had a rather tough childhood.
+I had somewhat of a tough childhood.
 I came from a broken family riddled with addiction.
 Sometimes violence.
 We moved 19 times within a 12 year span.
 Almost always to strange small towns.
 I was perpetually the new the girl.
 I did not eat anything close to a healthy diet.
 I struggled with most of the things you would expect from a child with this lifestyle.
 Self image issues, depression, anxiety.
 I was even diagnosed with childhood anorexia.
 The list goes on.
 Throughout it all, yoga was my one constant.
 My companion whom I knew was just a thought away.

 Yoga kept me alive.
 I can honestly say that without it, I would not be here today.